gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/tetrix.rst

   load.
 * It is simple to build basic mechanisms such as an arm using the gears and d-shaft.
-  However, as will be explained later, there are many potential drawbacks to doing so.
+  However, there are potential drawbacks to doing so.

 Disadvantages
 =============